About 70% of computer users suffer from eye strain, known as ‘Computer Vision Syndrome’.

 - Neck and shoulder pain

-However, if these symptoms start to impact your work you may have a serious visual problem.
+However, if these symptoms start to impact your work productivity, a vision problem may be at the root of your symptoms.

 The severity of symptoms may vary depending on: